Floris-Buyse-FB/Deep_Learning/chapter_16/chapter-16-theoretical-questions.md

 - What is the purpose of the different heads?
   - finding different patterns / relationships for the sequence in each head
 - Why do we use a masked multi-head attention matrix on the decoder side?
-  - because we don't want to have the encoder look into the future, so we add a mask
+  - because we don't want to have the decoder look into the future, so we add a mask
 - Why do they use Outputs(shifted right)at the decoder side?
   - for teacher forcing, that way the model can see what the correct target was after having predicted it which speeds up training
 - Now it says Layer 1 to 6.
 Is that always the case?